dartsidedev/gists/README.md

 You can run the examples on your mobile phones if you have Flutter installed, just copy the code into your main.dart file after you created a Flutter project with `flutter create .`

 Unfortunately, DartPad doesn't work great on mobiles.
 The layouts will look the best on desktop in medium-sized windows.
+I also discovered a couple of bugs with DartPad, that breaks some of my gists that locally work perfectly.

-The gist hashes are used in this `README` so that we can refer back to the repository from the gists.
+The gist hashes are used in this `README` so that we can refer back to the repository from the gists easily, while changing gist titles and descriptions at any time.

 ## Gists